Digital Transformation Guide: Reshaping Your Business to Meet the Digital Age

 However, the shift from a single-process experience to an end-to-end mechanism can’t be achieved rapidly.
 We suggest the evolutionary approach to reshaping the experience.
 Look at some of its key constituents.

-Individualize customer experience.
-As we face a rapid growth of available touch-points and gather greater amounts of customer data, companies can convert all customer-related data to actionable insights and provide individualized experience to better segment customers and match their expectations.
+As we face a rapid growth of available touch-points and gather greater amounts of customer data, companies can convert all customer-related data to actionable insights and provide an individualized experience to better segment customers and match their expectations.
 We’ll talk about customer analytics in more detail in the Information Management and Analytics section.

-Streamline the partner experience.
 Many businesses have recognized the need to integrate partner or vendor experience into the operational framework.
-Vendor and management systems, for instance, digitized mutual contacts between partners to streamline operations and reduce cost associated with establishing different communication channels with each partner.
+Vendor and management systems, for instance, digitized mutual contacts between partners to streamline operations and reduce costs associated with establishing different communication channels with each partner.

-- cross-application connection difficult from the engineering standpoint
+- cross-application connection difficult from the engineering standpoint, and

 - interfaces numerous and intricate.

-The three-tier model of cloud addresses these concerns by shifting computing, server maintenance, and integration of applications from the internal corporate IT to a third-party cloud.
+The three-tier cloud model addresses these concerns by shifting computing, server maintenance, and integration of applications from the internal corporate IT to a third-party cloud.

-If done right, public cloud allocates scalable computing power, provides a unified development environment, and supports cross-device access for all users.
-Public cloud structure can be divided into three basic levels: infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS), and software-as-a-service (SaaS).
+The statistics clearly suggests the gradual migration from on-premise environments and private cloud to the public cloud, which allocates scalable computing power, provides a unified development environment, and supports cross-device access for all users The main infrastructural driver of digital transformation, the public cloud offers three basic tiers of services: infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS), and software-as-a-service (SaaS).